Folkestone Groomers Directory

 Preventive Measures

-• Waterproof mats - Place washable mats in high-traffic areas
+• Multiple doormats - Place washable mats in high-traffic areas throughout your home

-• Dog coats and boots - Consider protective gear for extremely muddy conditions
+• Dog coats and boots - Consider protective gear for extremely muddy conditions—waterproof coats prevent mud reaching your dog's fur in the first place

-• Quick-dry towels - Keep several by the door for immediate use
+• Quick-dry towels - Keep several by the door for immediate use, with spares for when they're in the wash

 Post-Cleanup Home Care